Prosperity theology: Criticism

 Mainstream evangelicalism has consistently opposed prosperity theology as heretical and prosperity ministries have frequently come into conflict with other Christian groups, including those within the Pentecostal and Charismatic movements.
 Critics, such as Evangelical pastor Michael Catt, have argued that prosperity theology has little in common with traditional Christian theology.
 Prominent evangelical leaders, such as Rick Warren, Ben Witherington III, and Jerry Falwell, have harshly criticized the movement, sometimes denouncing it as heretical.
 Warren proposes that prosperity theology promotes the idolatry of money, and others argue that Jesus' teachings indicate a disdain for material wealth.
 In Mark: Jesus, Servant and Savior, R. Kent Hughes notes that some 1st-century rabbis portrayed material blessings as a sign of God's favor.
-He cites Jesus's statement in Mark 10:25 that "It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God" (KJV) as evidence to oppose such thinking.
+He cites Jesus's statement in Mark 10:25, "It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God" (KJV), as evidence against such thinking.

 Other critics of the movement assail promises made by its leaders, arguing that the broad freedom from problems they promise is irresponsible.
 Televangelists are often criticized for abusing the faith of their listeners by enriching themselves through large donations.
 Prosperity theology has been opposed for not adequately explaining the poverty of the Apostles.
-For instance, some theologians believe that the life and writings of Paul the Apostle, who is believed to have experienced significant suffering during his ministry, are particularly in conflict with prosperity theology.
-Cathleen Falsani, religion writer in an opinion piece in The Washington Post, points to the conflict with basic Christian teachings "Jesus was born poor, and he died poor.
+For instance, some theologians believe that the life and writings of Paul the Apostle, who is thought to have endured significant suffering during his ministry, are particularly at odds with prosperity theology.
+Cathleen Falsani, a religion writer in an opinion piece in The Washington Post, points to the conflict with basic Christian teachings: "Jesus was born poor, and he died poor.
 During his earthly tenure, he spoke time and again about the importance of spiritual wealth and health.
 When he talked about material wealth, it was usually part of a cautionary tale."